You are here

 ProQuest Historical Newspapers: The Globe and Mail

-This historical newspaper provides valuable insight into the political and social life of Canada during the 19th and 20th centuries.
-It includes searchable access to all parts of the newspaper, including content like advertisements, editorials, cartoons, and classified ads that illuminate history.
+This historical newspaper provides valuable insight into the political and social life of Canada during the nineteenth and twentieth centuries.
+It includes searchable access to all parts of the newspaper, including content such advertisements, editorials, cartoons, and classified ads that illuminate history.

 This resource is made available through a national site license negotiated on behalf of Consortia Canada by the Southern Ontario Library Service (SOLS).